michaelnetter/thoughts/Decentralized_Privacy_Friendly_Web_Feed.md

 > This also implies freedom from indiscriminate censorship and
 > surveillance. - [History of the Web](https://webfoundation.org/about/vision/history-of-the-web/)

+What if we could provide the convenience of a personalized, curated news feed without compromising on privacy and decentralization?

 ## A decentralized, curated, and interactive web feed

 In the following, I try to explore the idea of decentralized web feed.